4 bedrooms, very private, great kitchen, beautiful grounds, music art, nice vibe

 My name is Mike Farrace.
 I was born in Berkeley, raised down the river in Antioch and have lived Sacramento since 1971.
 I worked at Tower Records for over 25 wonderful years.
 I traveled all over the world and collected many great music artifacts wherever I went, and I display a selection of these items in my VRBO dwellings.
 My full-time job now is selling music art and photography.
 I've discovered that I enjoy hosting travelers very much.
 I like learning and improving too, so please, do not hesitate to comment or ask questions.
 I will respond promptly and enthusiastically.
 I want to be a great host and will make sure you are happy and satisfied.

 It occurs to me frequently that my place never looked this good when I actually lived in it.
 The reason?
-No clutter!
+Thanks to Liz my amazing housekeeper, you will find the place spotless with minimal clutter!
 Conclusion -- it is not only better than a hotel, it's better than staying in your own house, at least temporarily!